-- □ Solid black, white or red cardigan, vee-neck or crew neck sweaters are permitted. - A collared uniform shirt or turtleneck must be worn under sweaters. - J. Vests - □ Solid black, maroon, white or red sweater vests are permitted. - A collared uniform shirt or turtleneck must be worn under sweater vests. - K. Caps and Hats - Caps, hoods and hats are not permitted in the building at any time. - Sweatbands are not permitted. - L. Shoes - Dress, casual, or athletic shoes are permitted. - □ All shoes must be clean, in good repair, and tied at all times. - □ Sandals, clogs, military boots, and crocs are not permitted. - □ All shoes must be closed at the toe and heel.

-The Following Items Apply on Uniform and Non-Uniform Days:

-- M. Piercings - Boys are not permitted to wear earrings during school hours. - Piercing in other areas (eyebrow, nose, tongue, etc...) is not permitted for any student. - □ Students are not permitted to cover piercings with bandaids. - N. Jewelry - Ornate or excessive jewelry is not permitted.
-This policy includes belt buckles, rings, necklaces, etc...
-All jewelry worn must be appropriate for a Catholic school. - O. Facial Hair - Only seniors may sport a mustache but no other facial hair. - □ All male students must be cleanly shaven - P. Hair Length and Color - □ Any hair style that is distracting to the learning environment is not permissible. - Hair must be worn above the collar of the shirt for boys. - □ Bangs may not cover the eyes. - Boys are not permitted to have ponytails or hair accessories (such as hair bands, bobbie pins, etc.) - □ Hair must be a natural color.
-Hair that has been dyed an artificial color other than natural hair colors is not permitted. - Q. Body Art - □ Tattooing, branding, ink drawings and other forms of body art are not permitted and may not be visible. - Boys may not paint their fingernails, nor wear any other make-up under any circumstance. - R. Other Dress Code Regulations - Sunglasses, bandanas, or scarves are not to be worn in the building at any time. - Chains attached to belts or hanging from pockets or belts are not permitted.
+All rules that apply to slacks and skirts apply to uniform shorts.
+H. Sweaters □ Solid black, white or red cardigan, vee-neck or crew neck sweaters are permitted. ☐ A collared uniform shirt or turtleneck must be worn under sweaters.
+I. Vests □ Solid black, maroon, white or red sweater vests are permitted. □ A collared uniform shirt or turtleneck must be worn under sweater vests.
+J. Caps and Hats □ Caps, hoods and hats are not permitted in the building at any time. □ Sweatbands are not permitted.
+K. Shoes ☐ Dress, casual, or athletic shoes are permitted. ☐ All shoes must be clean, in good repair, and tied at all times. ☐ Sandals, clogs, military boots, slippers, and crocs are not permitted. ☐ All shoes must be closed at the toe and heel.
+L. Apparel from other high schools is not to be worn at anytime.
+The Following Items Apply on Uniform and Non-Uniform Days: M. Piercings □ Boys are not permitted to wear earrings during school hours. □ Piercings in other areas other than the ear (eyebrow, nose, tongue, etc) is not permitted for any student. □ Students are not permitted to cover piercings with band-aids.
+N. Jewelry ☐ Ornate or excessive jewelry is not permitted.
+This policy includes belt buckles, rings, necklaces, etc All jewelry worn must be appropriate fo a Catholic school.
+O. Facial Hair ☐ Only seniors may sport a mustache but no other facial hair. ☐ All male students must be cleanly shaven.
+P. Hair Length and Color Any hair style that is distracting to the learning environment is not permissible.
+Hair must be worn above the collar of the shirt for boys.
+Bangs may not cover the eyes.
+Boys are not permitted to have ponytails or hair accessories (such as hair bands, bobby pins, etc.) ☐ Hair must be a natural color.
+Hair that has been dyed an artificial color other than natural hair colors is not permitted

-- □ Any accessory (i.e. skull and crossbones) that is not in keeping with the Catholic identity of Holy Cross High School is never permitted. - S. Non-Uniform Days - □ Students must use proper discretion in choosing their attire for these days. - Clothes must not contain references to drugs/alcohol or other objectionable topics. - □ Shirts above the waistline are not permitted. - □ Sleeveless shirts are not permitted. - □ Shorts must be of proper length (no more than 4 inches above the knee). - □ No bare shoulders, bellies, or backs are permitted. - □ All clothes must be in good repair without tears or rips. - □ No yoga style pants or other tight fitting pants such as leggings are to be worn without a tunic length (mid-thigh) shirt or dress over top of them. - □ Caps, hoods and hats are not permitted in the building at any time. - □ Sweatbands are not permitted. - □ Flip flops, crocs, or other similar shoes are not permitted on out of uniform days. - 2.
-Athletic Eligibility
+Q. Boo ly Art • Tattooing, branding, ink drawings and other forms of body art are not permitted and may not be visible.
+Boys may not paint their fingernails, nor wear any other make-up under any circumstance.
+R. Oth ner Dress Code Regulations Sunglasses, bandanas, or scarves are not to be worn in the building at any time.
+Chains attached to belts or hanging from pockets or belts are not permitted.
+Any accessory (i.e. skull and crossbones) that is not in keeping with the Catholic identity of Holy Cross High School is never permitted.
+S. No n-Uniform Days Students must use proper discretion in choosing their attire for these days.
+Clothes must not contain references to drugs/alcohol or other objectionable topics.
+Shirts above the waistline are not permitted.
+Sleeveless shirts are not permitted.
+Shorts must be of proper length (no more than 4 inches above the knee).
+No bare shoulders, bellies, or backs are permitted.
+All clothes must be in good repair without tears or rips.
+No yoga style pants or other tight fitting pants such as leggings or bicycle shorts are to be worn without a tunic length (mid-thigh) shirt or dress over top of them.
+Caps, hoods and hats are not permitted in the building at any time.
+Sweatbands are not permitted.
+Flip flops, crocs, or other similar shoes are not permitted on out of uniform days.